futuristic-guy/Dice_Roller/README.md

 <h4>Functionality : </h4>
 <p>User Doesn't need real dice.
-By this app he/she will get dice and can roll it.
+By this app he/she will get two dice and can roll it anytime anywhere!!!.
 </p>